wbzyl/rails4-tutorial/lib/views/zaczynamy.md

 action, use the default template for this action
 (for *index* it is *index.html.erb*).

+2. If the client wants JSON, return response 204<br>
+(`gem install cheat; cheat http`).

-2. If the client wants JS, use the default template for this action (for *destroy* it is *destroy.js.html*).
+3. If the client wants JS, use the default template for this action (for *destroy* it is *destroy.js.html*).

-3. But if the client wants JSON, return the list of fortunes in JSON format.”

 Rails determines the desired response format from the HTTP **Accept header** submitted by the client.

 Klientem może być przeglądarka, ale może też być inny program, na przykład *curl*: